How it works

 • Attach tools like GitHub or Docs when relevant.

-6) Threads & orchestration
+6. Threads and orchestration

 • Set a primary role for default responses.